tembo-io/pg_vectorize/CONTRIBUTING.md

 (3 rows)
 ```

 ### 5. Local URL

-Once all of the following is complete, you should be able to visit the `Tembo-Embedding-Service` at [http://localhost:3000/docs](http://localhost:3000/docs)
+Once all of the following is complete, you should be able to visit the `Tembo-Embedding-Service` at [http://localhost:3000/docs](http://localhost:3000/docs) and explore.
+This is a platform that allows, for example, the input of [different sentence-transformers models](https://huggingface.co/models?sort=trending&search=sentence-transformers) from Hugging Face.

 # Packaging